jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **(Voice of Translator)**:
-I'dlike to ask you what are you doing during  the news, watching amovie,  a good book?looking at a virtual exhibit?[end of translation]our favourite athletes whoinspire US to get involved  french](voice of translator): thegovernment is very proud toprovide assistance to  We stand behind  who areusing  passion and theirwork to liven  lives.[end of translation]$100  to establish acovid-19 emergency support fundfor cultural, heritage andsports orginisations.[speaking  of translator):  will provide$500   orginisations in culture, heritage andsupport.[end  translation]the targeted measure willprovide  support thatis consistent  the existingcovid-19 support members forwage and  costs fororginisations. will be administered  heritage with  of many partners  asthe Canada council for  arts.[speaking french](voice  translator):Minister guilbeault.
+I'dlike to ask you what are you doing during  the news, watching amovie,  a good book?looking at a virtual exhibit?[end of translation]our favourite athletes whoinspire US to get involved  french](voice of translator): thegovernment is very proud toprovide assistance to  We stand behind  WHO areusing  passion and theirwork to liven  lives.[end of translation]$100  to establish acovid-19 emergency support fundfor cultural, heritage andsports orginisations.[speaking  of translator):  will provide$500   orginisations in culture, heritage andsupport.[end  translation]the targeted measure willprovide  support thatis consistent  the existingcovid-19 support members forwage and  costs fororginisations. will be administered  heritage with  of many partners  asthe Canada council for  arts.[speaking french](voice  translator):Minister guilbeault.
 We'll be  with the sectorto fine-tune this aid.
 We are doing our utmost  to your concerns, yourmost pressing  to ensure your survival, stability, and to let Canadians  to have access  cultural contentand sports, which are the bestin the world.[end of translation]Canada day this year will behosted virtually.[speaking  of translator):Minister guilbeault.